dij0s/PETAL/thesis/bachelor_thesis.typ

 This would also help explain why the technical compliance criterion is ranked this low across all dimensions, supporting the need to refine its definition.

-When interpreting the results from a per-intent perspective, a clear trend emerges as the larger configuration.
-The larger configuration outperforms the smaller one on actionable prompts, especially in criteria that involve increased reasoning and multi-step tasks, such as data interpretation and methodolgy alignment.
+When interpreting the results from a per-intent perspective, a clear trend emerges as the larger configuration outperforms the smaller one on actionable prompts, especially in criteria that involve increased reasoning and multi-step tasks, such as data interpretation and methodology alignment.

-Beyond that, the larger configuration is also ranked higher on actionable prompts compared to factual ones, across almost every criterion.
-For instance, only the municipal relevance criterion is scored higher in factual contexts.
+The sole criterion that is scored higher in factual contexts is the municipal relevance criterion.

-This hints at the model's ability to perform well in less constrained, strategy-oriented tasks, rather than factual ones.
+This hints at the ability of the system to perform better in less constrained, strategy-oriented tasks, rather than factual ones.

-However, this may also allude to an asymmetry in how the evaluation criteria are applied across prompt intent types.
-Data interpretation and methodology alignment may be inherently biased towards actionable prompts due to their nature of requiring more nuanced reasoning and context understanding, reinforcing previous concerns regarding how the criteria are defined.
+However, this may also allude to an asymmetry in how the evaluation criteria are interpreted over intent types.

+Data interpretation and methodology alignment may be inherently biased towards actionable prompts due to their nature of requiring more nuanced reasoning and context understanding, reinforcing previous concerns regarding the definition of the criteria.

-#highlight("TODO: nouvelle section?")
+Alongside the qualitative scoring of the expert, annotations were also collected.
 #highlight("TODO: vérifier abus de langage variables qualitatives -> ordinales OK mais quantitatives?")

-Alongside the quantitative expert scores presented in the #ref(<comparison_test_human_llm>), supporting the dual-framework evaluation approach, qualitative expert annotations were also collected.
-#highlight("TODO: quantitative mmh?")

 #highlight("TODO: référencer dans appendix résultats du testcase, markdown tel quel")
-This feedback highlights recurring issues observed in the testcase:
+The feedback highlights recurring issues observed in the testcase, emphasizing certain systematic weaknesses in the solution:
 - Unsupported conclusions and takeaways, often delivered with high confidence.
+- Mix of municipal data and unscaled cantonal data, leading to inconsistent or misleading figures.
 - Misinterpretation of request, such as discussing production when only demand was requested.
-- Mix of municipal and unscaled cantonal data, leading to inconsistent or misleading numbers.

-These annotations emphasize certain systematic weaknesses in the solution.
+While informed users might identify these inconsistencies and filter them out to extract meaningful insights, unfamiliar users may be deceived.
+Overall, these observations highlight both the potential and the current limitations of this work, as demonstrated through this analysis.

-With this, the overall evaluation of the AI agent's performance is closed.
-The different observations are summarized in the #ref(<close>) and most importantly, brought back to the initial research question.
+The implications are further discussed in the #ref(<close>) and most importantly, brought back to the initial research question.

-#highlight("TODO: suggérer plus de runs benchmark et grands modeles, wtf faire un résumé ici ?")
-// The various observations highlight the multi-dimensional nature of performance differences between configurations, when analyzed across evaluation criteria and prompt intent.

-// While the larger model demonstrates consistent advantages, especially in actionable prompts, weaknesses persist, particularly in technical compliance and factual precision.
-// Moreover, the variability in some criteria suggests that both the solution’s robustness and the evaluation methodology require further work.

-// Taken together, these findings warrant a broader reflection on the overall effectiveness and reliability of the AI agent, which the following section now addresses.

 == Research Takeaways <close>